oppia/oppia-web-developer-docs/WebdriverIO.md

       // visibilty will only resolve once and timeout the other times.
       // This is just an empty error function to catch the timeouts that
       // happen when the the welcome modal has been dismissed once.
 If
-      // this is not present then protractor uses the default error
+      // this is not present then webdriverio uses the default error
       // function which is not appropriate in this case as this is not an
       // error.
     }